viktor2222/learn-static-site/README.md

     $ sudo apt-get remove ruby

 <p>After removing ruby.
-You need to install ruby using one of the methods to view the (documentation)[https://linuxize.com/post/how-to-install-ruby-on-ubuntu-18-04/].
-Me helped the RVM method.
+You need to install ruby using one of the methods to view the [documentation](https://linuxize.com/post/how-to-install-ruby-on-ubuntu-18-04/).
 After these manipulations, try to install Middleman again</p>

 <p>This will install Middleman, its dependencies and the command-line tools for using Middleman.</p>